|

 Middle of Paper

 .... personification to express his intentions in the poem.
 Frost uses imagery when he describes the setting of the place.
 He tells his readers the boy is standing outside by describing the visible mountain ranges and sets the time of day by saying that the sun is setting.
 Frost gives his readers an image of the boy feeling pain by using contradicting words such as "rueful" and "laugh" and by using powerful words such as "outcry".
-He also describes ....
+He also describe ....

 |